dhlhust/chaosblade-exec-jvm/CONTRIBUTING.md

 * refactor: A code change that neither fixes a bug nor adds a feature
 * perf: A code change that improves performance
 * test: Adding missing or correcting existing tests
-* chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+* chore: Changes to the build exampleCommand or auxiliary tools and libraries such as documentation generation

 On the other side, we discourage contributors from committing message like the following ways: